rodrigofontesdev/todo/README.md

 A web application to create and manage tasks, in a "To-Do list" style.

-The purpose of the project is to apply the most fundamental concepts of ReactJS, concepts that will be used in every future application.
+The purpose of the project is to apply the most fundamental concepts of React, concepts that will be used in every future application.

 # Features